This post may contain affiliate links. Please read my disclosure policy.

 - AGAVE NECTAR.
 The amount of sweeter you add will be based on how sweet you like your jam.
 Taste and adjust as you go.
 If you are not on a strict Dr. Sebi diet you can use whatever sweetner you personally desire.

 - SEA MOSS.
 This recipe requires you to make sea moss gel first.
-Please read How to Make Sea Moss Gel for more information.
+Please read How to Make Sea Moss Gel or How to Make Irish Moss Gel for more information.
 Or you can purchased prepared sea moss from Goddess Nectars.
 If you don’t have access to obtain sea moss, you can omit it or use chia seeds if you don’t follow a strict Dr. Sebi Diet.
 You can lessen the amount of sea moss gel and only use ¼ cup for a thinner jam.

 This is NOT an “alkaline vegan” website.
 If you follow a strict Dr. Sebi vegan diet, only view recipes indicated ” Dr. Sebi Recommended.”